zedali16/MultiSpecMCMC/README.md

 # MultiSpecMCMC

+Author: Zeda Li

+Implements the procedure introduced in the paper
+Li, Z. and Krafty, R.T.
+"Adaptive Bayesian time--frequency analysis of multivariate time series analysis"

-The code implement Adaptive Bayesian power spectrum analysis of multivariate nonstationary time series.
-Simuluated data are also avaiable in this repository.
+Coduct a adaptive Bayesian spectrum analysis for multivariate nonstationary time series.

-The demo code include: demo_abrupt_changing (for time-varying spectrum with abrupt changes) and demo_slow_varying (for time-varying spectrum with slow-varying changes).
+Please use DEMO.m as an illustration.